greg-raven/grus/_posts/2009-04-30-boxer-et-al-cap-and-trade-is-a-big-tax.md

 ---
-title: 'Cap-and-trade is a big tax'
+title: "Cap-and-trade is a big tax"
 layout: post
 categories:
 - Letters